OctopusDeploy/blog/blog/2022-q2/deploying-lambda-cloudformation/index.md

 ---
 title: Deploying a Lambda with CloudFormation
-description: Learn how to deploy a Lambda with this sample CloudFormation template.
+description: As part of our Runbooks series, learn how to deploy a Lambda with this sample CloudFormation template.
 author: matthew.casperson@octopus.com
 visibility: public
-published: 2022-03-30-1400
+published: 2022-06-08-1400
 metaImage:
 bannerImage:
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
  - DevOps
+ - Runbooks Series
  - AWS
  - CloudFormation
  - Lambda
 ---

 Lambda is a serverless Function as a Service (FaaS) offering from AWS.
-Lambda's provide native scaling, high availability, and the ability to scale to 0 keeping costs down for infrequently used deployments.
+Lambdas provide native scaling, high availability, and the ability to scale to 0 keeping costs down for infrequently used deployments.

 Like most AWS resources, Lambdas can access VPCs to interact with other resources like databases or EC2 instances.

-In this post, you'll deploy a simple Lambda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.
+In this post, you deploy a simple Lambda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.

 ## A simple Lambda CloudFormation template